expiredyoghurt/speechinvader/README.md

 ## 3. Set the admin secret

+The game's Admin Console (Teacher / Admin Login, on the login screen) uses:

+- **Admin name:** `Palpatine`
+- **Password:** `Order-66`

+Logging in there only unlocks the console *client-side*.
+The password above is also what gets sent to the Worker as `X-Admin-Secret` on every delete request, and the Worker independently checks it before touching KV
-This is the passphrase that lets the "nebula-cipher-9" admin login in the game actually delete entries.
-It must be set as a Worker **secret** (not written into any file, so it's never in source control or visible in the deployed code):
+\u2014 so it must also be set as a Worker **secret** (never written into any file, so it's never in source control or visible in the deployed code):

 ```
 wrangler secret put ADMIN_SECRET